radthoc/stylapp/README.md

 ## Overview

-This application allows the user to request an appointment by selecting a stylist and the desired time slot.
+Angular application that allows the user to request an appointment by selecting a stylist and the desired time slot.

 ## Instruction